-Because it grows along streams in the wild, sycamore tolerates wet areas better than many trees.
+Because it grows along streams in the wild, the sycamore tree tolerates wet areas better than many trees do.
 It also tolerates the air pollution often found in urban settings.
-But it's a high-maintenance plant, thanks to its messy seed pods, giving you the added work of having to rake the seed pods up and dispose of them.
+But you have to make sure you have a lot of space to accommodate this tree's mature size when you plant one.

-Grow sycamore tree in full sun for best results, although it does tolerate some shade.
+Grow sycamore trees in full sun for best results, though they do tolerate some shade.

-For best results, keep its soil evenly moist.
+For best results, keep the soil evenly moist.
 An established American sycamore tree has some drought tolerance.

 Temperature and Humidity

-Adaptable to a wide range of climates (zones 4 to 9), sycamore isn't troubled by humidity and performs equally well in cold and warmer climates.
+Adaptable to a wide range of climates (zones 4 to 9), the sycamore tree isn't troubled by humidity and performs equally well in cooler and warmer zones.

 Types of Sycamore Trees (Planetrees)

-Platanus occidentalis is one of the parents (the other being Platanus orientalis) of that popular hybrid, London planetree (Platanus × acerifolia).
+Platanus occidentalis is one of the parents (the other being Platanus orientalis) of the popular hybrid London planetree (Platanus × acerifolia).
 The species name refers to its maple-like foliage.
-Confusingly, there's a totally distinct plant called "sycamore maple" (Acer pseudoplatanus) that gets its name from its resemblance to sycamore.
+Confusingly, there's a totally distinct plant called sycamore maple (Acer pseudoplatanus) that gets its name from its resemblance to the American sycamore tree.

 There are also planetree cultivars:

-- Platanus occidentalis 'Howard': valued for color of its new leaves, which are bright yellow (although this color fades in summer)
+- Platanus occidentalis 'Howard': Valued for color of its new leaves, which are bright yellow (though this color fades in summer)

 Propagating Sycamore Trees

-Sycamore can be propagated by seed or by taking (softwood) cuttings, but, if your plant is a cultivar, your only means of propagating is by cuttings taken in early summer.
+Sycamore trees can be propagated by seed or by taking (softwood) cuttings.
+But if your plant is a cultivar, your only means of propagating is by cuttings taken in early summer.
 Here’s how to propagate a sycamore cultivar via cuttings:

 - Use a sharp knife to make your cut.
 Select a new-growth branch (it should have a pair of buds on the bottom and two pairs of leaves).
 Cut a shoot 6 to 8 inches long.